ProsperWorks/redis-ick/README.md

     redis.zrem(queue_key,*members_of(batch))            # critical section end

 **Big Advantage**: Failover.
-Because we defer ZREM until after success, when we fail in process_batch_slowly() such as via an exception or SIGKILL, all document_ids in the batch are still in Redis.
+Because we defer ZREM until after success, when we fail in process_batch_slowly() (such as via an exception or SIGKILL), all document_ids in the batch are still in Redis.
 When the indexer process resumes, those document_ids will run again.

 **Big Advantage**: Write Folding.
 Because we use Redis sorted sets, when a document is dirtied twice in quick succession, we only get 1 entry in ther queue.
 We change the timestamp but we do not end up with 2 entries in the queue.
-Thus, the queues grow only in the number of dirty documents per unit time, not in the number of dirty _operations_ per unit time.
+Thus, the queue grows only in the number of dirty _documents_ per unit time, not in the number of dirty _operations_ per unit time.
 In a sense, the more we fall behind the slower we fall.